Leafwing-Studios/fop-rules/docs/character-options/species/fae.md

 |  5   | Luring hapless adventurers into dangerous monsters is always a win-win scenario. |
 |  6   | I prefer to teach people a lesson by punishing them for their foibles.           |

 **Relentless Mockery:** You gain access to the Relentless Mockery power.
-As a minor action, make a Presence attack against a creature within 30 feet, applying one stack of crazed if you hit.
+As a minor action, make a Presence attack against a creature within 6 tiles, applying one stack of crazed if you hit.

 **Ceremony of the Blooming Flowers:** As a downtime activity, you may perform the Ceremony of the Blooming Flowers.
 All party members (including yourself) have advantage on skill checks made to perform the Splice downtime activity during this rest.
 Gain the benefit of the Splice downtime activity.